 In April 2018, the IRS asked the public to submit comments on specific types of individually designed plans for which the IRS should consider reopening the determination letter program.
 [IRS Announcement 2018-24.]
-After considering the comments it received from the regulated community, including two comment letters filed by Groom Law Group, the IRS issued Revenue Procedure 2019-20.
+After considering the comments it received from the regulated community, including two comment letters filed by Groom Law Group on behalf of our plan sponsor clients, the IRS issued Revenue Procedure 2019-20.
 This latest Revenue Procedure represents the IRS' first foray back into the determination letter program for individually designed plans in "specified circumstances", as contemplated by Revenue Procedure 2016-37.